Kurgat-Bee/Phase2project/README.md

 ***INSIGHTS***

-The top 10 best performing films (Source TMDB)
+**The top 10 best performing films (Source TMDB)**

-title                                          popularity
+title                      -                    popularity

- Avengers: Infinity War                         80.773
+ Avengers: Infinity War            -             80.773

- John Wick                                      78.123
+ John Wick                      -                78.123

- Spider-Man: Into the Spider-Verse              60.534
+ Spider-Man: Into the Spider-Verse        -      60.534

- The Hobbit: The Battle of the Five Armies      53.783
+ The Hobbit: The Battle of the Five Armies   -   53.783

- The Avengers                                   50.289
+ The Avengers                  -                 50.289

- Guardians of the Galaxy                        49.606
+ Guardians of the Galaxy             -           49.606

  Blade Runner 2049                              48.571

  Fantastic Beasts: The Crimes of Grindelwald      48.508

  Ralph Breaks the Internet                        48.057

+ **Most Popular Genres**

+ ['Drama', 'Science Fiction and Fantasy', 'Comedy',
+       'Mystery and Suspense', 'Action and Adventure',
+       'Art House and International', 'Musical and Performing Arts', 'Horror', 'Kids and Family', 'Romance', 'Sports and Fitness', 'Western', 'Documentary', 'Special Interest', 'Animation',
+       'Cult Movies', 'Classics', 'Faith and Spirituality', 'Television']